D-AbdulRasheed/Rock--Paper-Scisssor/README.md

 # Rock-Paper-Scisssor
-I developed this rock-paper-scissor game using html, css , javascript .
+I developed this rock-paper-scissor game using HTML, CSS, Java-Script .